-Noise parameters may be included in Touchstone data file.
+Noise parameters may be included in Touchstone data files.
 However, they may only be included in 2-port network descriptions.
 Noise data follows the G-, H-, S-, Y-, or Z-parameter data for all frequency points.

-Each line of a noise parameter data set has the following five entries: <x1> <x2> <x3> <x4> <x5> where
+Each line of a noise parameter data set has the following five entries: $\langle x1 \rangle \langle x2 \rangle \langle x3 \rangle \langle x4 \rangle \langle x5 \rangle$

 - x1 Frequency in units.
 The first point of noise data must have a frequency less than the frequency of the last S-parameter frequency. - x2 Minimum noise figure in dB. - x3 Source reflection coefficient to realize minimum noise figure (MA).
-This is normalized to 50 ohms if [Normalization] is not present or if no impedance is specified on the options line. - x4 Phase in degrees of the reflection coefficient (MA). - x5 Normalized effective noise resistance.
+For version 1.0 files, this is normalized to 50 ohms if no impedance is specified on the options line.
+No normalization is assumed for version 2.0 files. - x4 Phase in degrees of the reflection coefficient (MA). - x5 Normalized effective noise resistance.
 A simulator requires this parameter to meet physical requirements.
 If the user-supplied x5 value is less than allowed for this requirement, then a simulator may force this x5 value to the lowest physical limit.
-This is normalized to 50 ohms if [Normalization] is not present or if no impedance is specified on the options line.
+For version 1.0 files, this is normalized to 50 ohms if no impedance is specified on the options line.
+No normalization is assumed for version 2.0 files.